Roughback whipray: Description

 The roughback whipray has a thin and oval pectoral fin disc slightly longer than wide, with the anterior margins converging at a broad angle to the tip of the snout.
-The snout terminates in a small, protruding knob, which is relatively larger than in H. signifer.
+The snout terminates in a small, protruding knob, which is relatively larger than in F. signifer.
 The eyes are small and immediately followed by larger, teardrop-shaped spiracles.
 There is a curtain of skin between the nostrils with a gently concave or lobed posterior margin.
 There are 4–5 papillae (nipple-like structures) across the floor of the small mouth.
 The small teeth are arranged in 4–5 series in the upper jaw and 14–15 series in the lower jaw; in some individuals, the outermost teeth are stained orange-brown.
 The whip-like tail lacks fin folds and bears one or two serrated, stinging spines on the upper surface, which are seldom found intact.

-The dermal denticles are better-developed than those of H. signifer, with a central band of denticles covering the dorsal surface of the disc and tail base.
-There is also an enlarged "pearl organ" in the middle of the back that is present throughout life, and a row of enlarged denticles (some thorn-like) running from the pearl to the base of the sting.
+The dermal denticles are better-developed than those of F. signifer, with a central band of denticles covering the dorsal surface of the disc and tail base.
+There is also an enlarged "pearl organ" in the middle of the back that is present throughout life, and a row of enlarged denticles (some thornlike) running from the pearl to the base of the sting.
 The disc is light gray or brown to dark orange-brown above, with a white to yellow spot just before the eyes and behind the spiracles, and sometimes a subtle, lighter band running around the margin.
-The underside of the disc is white, and unlike in H. signifer there is a dark (but not black) marginal band that extends from about one-third of the disc length back from the snout top, to the pelvic fins.
+The underside of the disc is white, and unlike in F. signifer there is a dark (but not black) marginal band that extends from about one-third of the disc length back from the snout top, to the pelvic fins.
 The tail is gray to orange-brown above and white below at the base, becoming white with dark spots or nearly black past the sting.
 A small species, the largest known specimen is a female 29 cm across.